 Think: “We closed that sale when we were all working over Zoom,” or “I completed that project ahead of time while I was home-based.”

-“Keep it simple – show the benefits to everyone and give practical examples of how the arrangement will work, and save the company money.”
+“Keep it simple – show the benefits to everyone.
+Give practical examples of how the arrangement will work – and how it will save the company money.”
 Louise T – negotiated working from another country in 2009.

 7. Sell the Benefits

 If you’re thinking about switching to working from home, you’re probably focussed on the ways it will improve your life.
 But your company will be far more preoccupied with how it benefits THEM.

 As such, have some benefits in mind – for the discussions you have and for any formal proposal you may write.

 - The cost of office space is considerable, and many Financial Directors will suddenly be painfully aware that they’ve had to continuing paying for it while the team all worked from home.
 There’s a genuine cost saving to allowing home working.